shuozhixu/Modelling_2024/README.md

 By default, in `lmp_mdmc.in`, the two numbers at the end of lines 10 and 11 are 0.021 and -0.32, respectively.
 They are the chemical potential difference between Co and Ni, and that between Cr and Ni, respectively, in CoCrNi.
 Here, the two numbers need to be modified because MoNbTa is being studied.

 How are they determined?
 Follow the procedure described in Section B.2 of [this paper](https://doi.org/10.1016/j.actamat.2019.12.031).
-Each LAMMPS simulation will create a series of `mc.*.dump` files and eventually a `data.MoNbTa_CSRO` file.
-Use OVITO to check the dump files to see if the three elements are almost equal-molar.
-If they are far from equal-molar and there is no sign that they are approaching equal-molar, cancel the simulation, modify the two numbers in lines 10 and 11 of `lmp_mdmc.in`, and run the simulation again.
-Iteratively adjust the two numbers until the final structure `data.MoNbTa_CSRO` is almost equal-molar.
+Each LAMMPS simulation will create a series of `mc.*.dump` files and eventually three `data.MoNbTa_CSRO_*` files.

+Use OVITO to check the file `data.MoNbTa_CSRO_HT` to see if the three elements are almost equal-molar.
+If they are far from equal-molar, cancel the job (if it is still running), modify the two numbers in lines 10 and 11 of `lmp_mdmc.in`, and run the simulation again.
+Iteratively adjust the two numbers until the structure in `data.MoNbTa_CSRO_HT` is almost equal-molar.
 Note that it does not have to be exactly equal-molar.

 Another thing to check is whether the energy converges to a constant.
 For that, plot two curves, one using `etotal` as the _y_ axis and `step` as the _x_ axis, another using `pe` as the _y_ axis and `step` as the _x_ axis.
 You can find `etotal`, `pe`, and `step` in the log file.
 If both energies approach a constant as `step` increases, the two numbers are good.
 The curves may look like Figure 1(a) of [this paper](https://doi.org/10.1073/pnas.1808660115), which is for CoCrNi.

 Note: to determine the two chemical potential differences, the temperature needs to be higher than the melting point.
 [A previous paper](http://dx.doi.org/10.1063/5.0116898) on two refractory MPEAs used 1500 K, which might be sufficient for MoNbTa.
 You can use the method described in Section 3.1 of [this paper](https://doi.org/10.1117/12.2635100) to determine whether MoNbTa melts at 1500 K. For this purpose, The radial distribution function can be [calculated in OVITO](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html).
 If the material does not melt at 1500 K, let me know.

 Once the two chemical potential differences are identified, change the temperature in line 2 from `1500` to `300`.
-Then redo the calculation, which will produce a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.
+Then redo the calculation, which will eventually produce a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.

 #### Target quantities calculation